mihaicozmuta/sl-homework/README.md

 ## A Little GitHub profile view

-Instead of just rendering some boring repository names, I decided to output a full profile of the username that is desired (photo, name etc.)
+Instead of just rendering some boring repository names (or gists), I decided to output a full profile of the username that is desired (photo, name etc.)

 I used stuff learned from previous tutorials to be able to put this together.